Body-builders: developing cyborg organs

 The next big challenge is to build one of the body’s more complex organs such as a liver, by creating a synthetic scaffold and culturing stem cells around it that then turn into hepatic (liver) tissue.
 This could prove even more difficult than building an entire working heart, said Seifalian.
 ‘A liver stores vitamins, takes poisons out of the blood and so on, so a liver virtually is factory.
 To make the whole organ to become functional is quite complex.’

-Previous work had led to flat layers of cells grown on electrodes or transistors, but the MIT/Harvard researchers were able to build a porous epoxy scaffold embedded with silicon nanowires that carry electrical signals to and from the tissue grown around it, and detect activity of less than one-thousandth of a watt — about the level of electricity that might bee seen in a cell.
-They demonstrated the sensors could detect electrical activity related to cell contraction and changes in pH.
+Previous work had led to flat layers of cells grown on electrodes or transistors, but the MIT/Harvard researchers were able to build a porous epoxy scaffold embedded with silicon nanowires that carry electrical signals to and from the tissue grown around it.
+This could detect activity of less than one-thousandth of a watt — about the level of electricity that might be seen in a cell — and the researchers demonstrated the sensors could detect electrical activity related to cell contraction and changes in pH.

 One of the researchers, Dr Tal Dvir, is now based at Tel Aviv University in Israel and working on making the sensors operate wirelessly without being attached to a semiconductor base so they can be incorporated into a cardiac patch.
 The idea is that the patch would help regenerate the heart after an attack, while the sensors monitor its progress by detecting electrical activity as the heart contracts to ensure the cells were acting synchronously.
 Eventually it could also operate as a pacemaker by using the nanowires to emit electrical signals or control a drug-delivery system.